baehyunsol/Linux-Configs/nus.md

 - (s: [string]) | `split column` (delim: [string]) -> [table]
   - the result contains only one row
-  - each column of the row is the separated strings
+  - each column of the row is a separated string
 - (strings: [list]<[string]>) | `split column` (delim: [string]) -> [table]
   - each row is a result of `split column` on each element of `strings`